async-profiler/async-profiler/README.md

   Example: `./profiler.sh -e cpu --jfrsync profile -f combined.jfr 8983`

-* `--fdtransfer` - runs "fdtransfer" alongside, which is a small program providing an interface for the profiler to access, `perf_event_open` even while this syscall is unavailable for the profiled process (due to low privileges).
+* `--fdtransfer` - runs "fdtransfer" alongside, which is a small program providing an interface for the profiler to access `perf_event_open` even while this syscall is unavailable for the profiled process (due to low privileges).
   See [Profiling Java in a container](#profiling-java-in-a-container).